haasr/lrbc_site/README.md

 To prevent inflating the views, you can put your IPv4 address in the IP No-Log List.
 From the admin menu choose "Denylists" -> "IP No-Log List".
-Anyone who is editing the site frequently probably ought to put her or his IP address on thie list so the page view metrics are not inflated.
+Anyone who is editing the site frequently probably ought to put her or his IP address on the list so the page view metrics are not inflated.

 > By the way, the cookies I use store absolutely no sensitive information,